-Burn injuries are one of the most painful injuries anyone can suffer.
+Burn injuries are one of the most painful injuries anyone can suffer; that’s why you need an expert burn injury lawyer when a burn accident happens.
 Most people do not realize that our skin is the largest organ in our body.
 Our skin has billions of neuron receptors that tell our brain if that part of our body is cold or hot or is injured.

 Normal Neuron Messages